Difegue/LANraragi/tools/Documentation/extending-lanraragi/architecture.md

 |  |- archives <- Serialized array of IDs this category holds (if static)
 |  |- search <- Search predicate of this category (if dynamic)
 |  |- name <- Name of the Category, as set by the User
-|  |- last_used <- Timestamp of the last time the category was used in a search
 |  |- pinned <- Whether the category is pinned in the index or not
 |
 |- **************************************** <- 40-character long ID for every logged archive